ekaterinatao/Pawlull/README.md

 - mortality - Deaths from Chronic respiratory diseases per 100 000 population

 ## Results
-- Row datasets were preprecessed and features were selected.
+- Row datasets were preprocessed and features were selected.
 - Dataset was created for further analysis.
 - EDA and hypothesis testing were performed.
 - Multicollinearity was checked and feature selection was performed.